unfinishedgame/unfinishedgame.github.io/README.md

         # Places a green pixel around the middle of the screen.
         VID 64 36 green
+  * ROW: Takes two parameters: a y position, and a color, which is passed directly to ctx.fillStyle.
+Fills the row at that y position.

+        # Fills the top row light blue
+        ROW 0 lightblue
   * ADD: Takes two parameters: a memory location in long term memory, and a value to add to the value stored there.

         # Adds five to the number stored at location 4